 Then I had a baby…

-Over the last fifteen years, I had two more children and explored a more feminine approach to yoga.
+Over the last seventeen years, I had two more children and explored a more feminine approach to yoga.
 I discovered a history, not often talked about, of female centered yoga.
 These ancient yoginis, midwives and women healers celebrated fertility, menstruation, birth, healing and dying.
 Their rituals were more ecstatic than acetic, more spontaneous than prescribed, more similar to birth energy and maternal behavior.